iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ```
 ### Inherited ModelAffinity

-xxxxxxxxx needs better explanation xxxxx

-`ModelAffinity` cannot be overridden in subclasses.
+`ModelAffinity` cannot be *overridden* in subclasses, but it can be *narrowed*.
 The effective affinity setting for a class is the sum of all the defined `ModelAffinity` attributes in the class and all of its superclasses.

-For example, if a xxxxxxxxxxxxxxx
+For example, if:
+ - There is a `Pipe` class with a `SewerPipe` subclass.
+ - `Pipe` has an affinity to `ISystem`.
+ - `SewerPipe` has an affinity to `SewerSystem`

+Then the validation for `SewerPipe` would confirm:
+ - `SewerPipe` instances reside in `ISystem` `Model`s.
+  - `SewerPipe` instances reside in `SewerSystem` `Model`s.

+A `SewerPipe` placed in a `Site` `Model` would generate two warnings (or errors) during validation; one for not being in an `ISystem` `Model` and one for not being in a `SewerSystem` `Model`.

+When an ancestor class has already defined a `ModelAffinity`, it only makes sense to define a *narrowing* `ModelAffinity` in a subclass.
+Defining a conflicting `ModelAffinity` is a symptom of the design of the subclass conflicting with the design of the superclass.

 ### Syntax Details

-**TODO: Remove this section after discussion**
+**TODO: Remove this section after discussion and implementation**

 *This custom attribute is written so it could be applied to other Elements (not just PhysicalElements) in the future.*